bevyengine/rfcs/rfcs/45-stageless.md

 ### Schedule unsatisfiability

-Schedules can be unsatsfiable for several reasons:
+Schedules can be unsatisfiable for several reasons:

 1. The graph of label ordering constraints contains a cycle.
    1. Each label is treated as a node, and each type of ordering constraint is treated as the same type of edge.